mindnektar/apollo-augmented-hooks/README.md

 ###### *cacheObject*

 This is the cache object that you are currently modifying a field on.
 This helper is especially useful in conjunction with the `typename` option.
+See [this section in the caching guide](CACHING.md#how-do-i-handle-nm-relationships-in-the-cache) for a walk-through of a concrete use case.

 ###### *item*